SCS-CBU-CED-IAM/freeradius-mobileid/README.md

 sudo service freeradius stop
 sudo freeradius –X -f
 ```

+The service name is depending on the Linux distribution.
+In general it's either `freeradius`or `radiusd`.

 An easy way to test your RADIUS server is by using the FreeRADIUS provided radclient tool:
 `echo "User-Name=+4179xxxxxxx,User-Password=''" | radclient -t 120 localhost auth testing123`